 - Office of Energy Efficiency and Renewable Energy

 Years ago, the City’s Utilities Department purchased a Honda Hybrid.
 Technology has come a long way since that original purchase and, when it came time for a replacement, the decision was made to add a Plug-in Hybrid Vehicle (PHV) to the City's fleet.
 When fully charged, this vehicle can drive up to 25 miles in EV Mode.
 Most intown driving is all electric, requiring no gasoline.
 When longer trips are necessary, beyond the 25-mile range, the vehicle will continue to run as an efficient gas-electric hybrid until a charging station is located or the vehicle is returned to its charging station.

 City Departments continue to research possibilities for additional electric vehicle options.
 The Bowling Green Police Division has been exploring the possibility of replacing the police vehicle fleet with electric hybrid models.
 As a result, the Police Division obtained 2 hybrid police vehicles in 2020.
 After a very successful review of these vehicles, the Police Division ordered 4 additional hybrid police vehicles in 2021 and has plans to convert the rest of the police fleet to hybrid in 2022.

 Bowling Green Charging Infrastructure

 Electric vehicle technologies will continue to improve and become more affordable, resulting in an increased number of electric vehicles.
 Charging infrastructure will also continue to grow and improve as well.
 The City of Bowling Green currently has three charging stations located Downtown and one charging station located at City Park, near the Veteran's Building.
 While charging is free, vehicles must follow all other parking regulations for these locations.
-Bowling Green State University also has seven charging stations located on Campus.
+Bowling Green State University also has additional charging stations located on Campus.
 Individuals, who are considering installing a charging station at home, should consult with an electrician.